ml-archive/blog/source/our-stacks/android/index.md

 Android Studio is the natural choice on the platform with all the bells and whistles it brings.

 ### Android Studio plugins
-- [android-butterknife-zelezny](https://github.com/avast/android-butterknife-zelezny) - Generate view bindings from the xml file directly
+- [android-butterknife-zelezny](https://github.com/avast/android-butterknife-zelezny) - Generate view bindings from the XML file directly
 - *Markdown support* - Preview the markdown layout directly in AS

 ### Other tools